layervault/psd.rb/README.md

 * More image modes + depths for image exporting
 * A few layer info blocks
 * Support for rendering all layer styles
+* Render engine fixes for groups with lowered opacity